 I grew up in the UK, and mum would often tell me tales about India where she grew up.
 I remember her reciting the story about the India/Pakistan partition.
-Our family (along with millions of others) had to uproot and move across new borders, leaving our home, belongings, friends and dreams behind.
+Our family (along with millions of others) had to uproot and move across new borders, leaving our homes, belongings, friends, and dreams behind.
 She was just a little girl then, but she witnessed the division.

-And then the world went on, and our family repurposed and re-established themselves into their new home.
+And then the world went on, and our family repurposed and re-established themselves in their new home.

 As the early 1990’s recession hit, I saw my parents lose their business, life savings, hopes, and ambitions.
 They eventually relocated and pivoted their careers by re-skilling.